drbean/edit/tsailin/2019APBR_english_proofing.md

 to promote their competitive
 advantage in the market.

-As an entry mode of contract manufacturing, we find that OEM firms have lower engagement in the innovation of production works as well as fewer changes in organizational management.
-In the OEM model, to sustain excellent manufacturing efficiency is the core business of the firms, and to avoid the changes to keep cost advantage in the market becomes the critical factor to firm performance.
-Wang and Wu (2012) examined the moderation of the contract manufacturing model on the relationship between R&D investment and the operating performance, and it found a negative effect on the OEM model, in which R&D investment may reduce the performance of OEM firms.
-Feng-Hsu, Heng-Yih, and Ting-Ling (2008) considered that OEM contract manufacturers leverage existing manufacturing competence, which involves a low level of risk.
-Moreover, the success of the OEM model depends on the effectiveness of current organizational practices to offer incremental improvements on sustaining to fulfill customers' needs (Kittilaksanawong 2015).
+We find that OEM firms, as entry-level participants in contract manufacturing, have lower engagement in the innovation of production work, at the same time as they make fewer changes in organizational management.
+In the OEM model, to sustain excellent manufacturing efficiency is a core goal of a firm, and the avoidance of change that risks the firm's cost advantage in the market becomes a critical factor in firm performance.
+Wang and Wu (2012) examined the moderation of the contract manufacturing model on the relationship between R&D investment and the operating performance and found a negative effect in the OEM model, with R&D investment possibly reducing the performance of OEM firms.
+Feng-Hsu, Heng-Yih, and Ting-Ling (2008) argued that OEM contract manufacturers leverage existing manufacturing competence, which involves a low level of risk.
+Moreover, the success of the OEM model depends on the effectiveness of current organizational efforts to sustain incremental improvements in the ability to fulfill customers' needs (Kittilaksanawong 2014).

 On the configuration of innovation practices to ODM firms, product innovation, process innovation, marketing product design, and